ucg8j/blog/posts/mythical-man-month-review.md

 Brooks estimates that maintenance is '40 percent or more' than the initial cost of developing a system.
 The more users you have the greater the cost as more bugs are found by more users.

 ## Resources
-- [asciimath.org](http://asciimath.org/) - used to generate mathML mathjax forumula
+- [asciimath.org](http://asciimath.org/) - used to generate mathML mathjax formula